Standard Error Definition

-The S.E. of the estimate is mostly taken into use by various researchers and it is used along with the correlation measure.
+The S.E. of the estimate is mostly taken into use by various researchers.
+One may use it along with the correlation measure.
 It allows the researchers to construct a confidence interval underneath the actual population correlation that shall fall.
-The S.E. of the estimate is used for determining the preciseness of an estimate with respect to population correlation.
+One may use the S.E. of the estimate for determining the preciseness of an estimate concerning population correlation.

-S.E. is helpful in indicating the preciseness of an estimate of population parameters the sample statistics actually are.
+S.E. helps indicate the preciseness of an estimate of population parameters of the sample statistics.